-Japan appeared close to clinching an exclusive oil deal with Iran on Wednesday as Iranian President Mohammad Khatami and Prime Minister Yoshiro Mori called for a fresh start in their relations.
+Japan appeared close to clinching a major oil development deal on Wednesday as Iranian President Mohammad Khatami and Prime Minister Yoshiro Mori called for a new page in ties.

 "I hope that through this visit, we can explore new relations between the two countries," Khatami told Mori at an informal meeting, according to a Japanese foreign ministry official.